 (1) In this regulation —

-“2001 regulations” means the Dangerous Goods (Transport) (Dangerous Goods in Ports) Regulations 2001.
+2001 regulations means the Dangerous Goods (Transport) (Dangerous Goods in Ports) Regulations 2001.

 (2) If immediately before the commencement of this regulation a berth is a special berth for the purposes of regulation 25 of the 2001 regulations, then on the commencement of this regulation the berth is to be taken to be a special berth for the purposes of Part 4 of these regulations until the fifth anniversary of the date on which the berth was last declared to be a special berth for the purposes of regulation 25 of the 2001 regulations.